 - Set up your business routines and put these in the diary.

-- Everything is pointless with commitment.
+- Everything is pointless without commitment.
 The best, most optimised routine in the world won’t work if you don’t commit to it.